djp-inphys/mpr/readme.md

 * The current code focuses on binary classification.
 * The prediction ("run") mode is not yet fully implemented.
-* The KY data analysis and visualisation functions may be related to the thesis concept of "orthogonal truth space," warranting further exploration.
+* The KY data analysis and visualisation functions may be related to the MPR concept of "orthogonal truth space," warranting further exploration.